- Fly Lab D22 19°C (0114 22) 22811

 The sharps bin is located on the long bench.

 Use the bins with clear bags for non-hazardous waste like paper towels and the blue recycling bin for paper and card.

 Rinse used Fisher Winchesters and replace the lid.
 Deface the label with a cross and place the Winchester by the waste bags in D22 for collection.

-If you are in the fly lab when the oxygen depletion alarm is sounding:
+If you are in the fly lab when the carbon dioxide alarm is sounding:

 Then inform staff as above.

 Note: If the alarm is flashing but not sounding the CO2 alarm will have exceeded the 8 hour safe long term exposure limit (0.5%).
 Do not work in the lab for extended periods under these conditions.